IRicTheCoder/ViktorsDiskoveries/.github/ISSUE_TEMPLATE/feature_request.md

 If you wish to, please give some names for this feature

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature suggestion here.